rennaj100/pdsnd_github/README.md

 Include the date you created this project and README file.
 4/5/21 and generic README file

+2nd part of project update for branching purposes

 ### Project Title
 Udacity Project 3 Git and Github